If you find your KICKR's signal unexpectedly fluctuating, dropping to zero and/or spiking, it's likely a result of signal interference.

 - Wireless signals: Any devices that transmit wireless signals or electromagnetic fields can cause interference, especially those outlined below:

 - Wireless video receivers or transmitters (Chromecast, AirPlay, Roku, etc.)

 - Fans (especially large ones): avoid placing between your device and KICKR

 - Cordless home phones

 - Satellite or cable boxes

 - Microwave ovens

-- Anything else that transmits a wireless signal, from routers to baby monitors
+- Anything else that can transmit wireless signals, including radios and baby monitors